oriyash88/FlightGear-project/README.md

 # FlightGear-project

-A project to detect anomalies in a flight simulator.
+A project to fly with FlightGear simulator